-The two halves of a longship were virtually identical, like a mirror image of one another.
+The two halves of a longship were virtually identical, like mirror images of one another.
 This was important as it meant the ship could sail in either direction.
-No faffing around having to do a fifteen point turn in shallow waters, the Vikings could quickly board their vessel and escape.
+No faffing around having to do a fifteen-point turn in shallow waters, the Vikings could quickly board their vessel and escape.
 Vital if there was an army of angry Anglo-Saxons chasing them!

 Sails and Mast

 The sail was a hugely important part of the longship, without it, Vikings would have had to row everywhere!
-And getting from Scandinavia to Greenland using only arm power would have required those sore arms being doused in Deep Heat gel.
-And as Vikings didn’t have any Deep Heat that wasn’t really an option.
+And getting from Scandinavia to Greenland using only arm power would have required those sore arms to be doused in Deep Heat gel.
+And as the Vikings didn’t have any Deep Heat that wasn’t really an option.
 Thank goodness they had invented sails then, ay?

 Oars and Rudder

 Oars were positioned along both sides of a longship, this made the vessel very nippy and agile.
-Rather cleverly, each oar was a different length, dependant on which part of the ship they would be used.
+Rather cleverly, each oar was a different length, depending on which part of the ship they would be positioned.
 Longer oars were used at either stern whilst shorter oars were placed in the middle.